Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Numerical Results

 The problem of interest is to design the users' beamformers in order to maximize the system's utility function under constraints in power and outage probability.
 We approach the solution of the problem using two different algorithms :

-[1]\underline{BSUM-LSE \cite{cobf}} Substitute the min-rate utility function with a popular log-sum-exp approximation, i.e $\min\limits_{i=1,\ldots,K} \{R_i(x)\} \approx \frac{1}{\nu}\log_2 \left(\sum\limits_{i=1}^{K} 2^{-\nu R_i} \right)$.
-Note that $\nu$ specifies the accuracy of approximation with higher $\nu$'s corresponding to better approximation.
-Then following what is suggested in Sec.
-C of \cite{cobf}, we formulate the respective problem using the surrogate function, and solve the resulting problem iteratively using the projected gradient descent.
+[1]\underline{BSUM-LSE \cite{cobf}}: Substitute the min-rate utility function with a popular log-sum-exp approximation, i.e., Note that $\nu$ specifies the level of approximation with higher $\nu$'s corresponding to tighter bounds for the approximation error.
+Then following what is suggested in \cite[Section C]{cobf}, we formulate the respective problem using the surrogate function, and solve the resulting problem iteratively using the projected gradient descent.

-[2]\underline{HiBSA} For the HiBSA algorithm we consider the min-max formulation in \eqref{eq:max-min-fair} and adopt for the minimization problem the same surrogate function we employed in BSUM-LSE.
-Moreover, in the maximization problem we use $\gamma^{r}=1/r^{1/4}$. }

-We run both algorithms for {$1000$ complete} iterations (one complete iteration involves one update of {\it all the block variables}, and $1000$ iterations are sufficient for both algorithms to converge in all scenarios), set the stepsize {of the gradient descent/ascent iterations of HiBSA and the respective iterations of BSUM-LSE} equal to $10^{-2}$ and average the final results over {10} independent random problem instances.
+[2]\underline{HiBSA}: We apply the HiBSA to solve the formulation in \eqref{eq:max-min-fair}.
+The $x$-subproblem is solved similarly as in BSUM-LSE.
+Moreover, in the maximization problem we use $\gamma^{r}=1/r^{1/4}$. } We run both algorithms for $1000$ complete iterations (one complete iteration involves one update of {\it all the block variables}, and $1000$ iterations are sufficient for both algorithms to converge in all scenarios), set the stepsizes {$\beta$ and $\rho$} {of HiBSA and the respective {stepsize} of BSUM-LSE} all equal to $10^{-2}$.
+We also average the final results over $10$ independent random problem instances.
 Moreover, in order to evaluate the effect of the log-sum approximation we show the achieved min-rate utility of BSUM-LSE, by using 3 different values of $\nu\in\{1, 5, 7\}$.

 In Fig. \ref{fig:beam} we plot the min-rate utility for 7 different values of the noise variance and 2 different levels of interference.
-Notice that the HiBSA algorithm achieves larger utility than BSUM-LSE, while as expected the larger the value of $\nu$ the higher the utility achieved by the latter algorithm.
-Since we set the parameters of the two algorithms as close as possible it is implied that the formulation of the problem at hand as a min-max optimization problems rather than using an approximation of the inner problem is beneficial, since it results in higher achievable utility.
+Notice that the HiBSA algorithm achieves higher utility than BSUM-LSE, while as expected the larger the value of $\nu$ the higher the utility achieved by the latter algorithm.